wemgl/dalia/README.md

 music='cd /Users/johnappleseed/Music'
 photos='cd /Users/johnappleseed/Pictures'
 ```
+Now, once `dalia` loads you can change directories with either `workspace`, `icloud`, or any other configured alias right from your shell.

 ## Installation
-Install like any other Rust crate with:
+First, install [Rust](https://www.rust-lang.org/tools/install).
+Next, run:
 ```
 $ cargo install dalia
 ```
-Then, add the following line to your shell configuration file:
+to install dalia.
+Finally, add the following line to your shell's configuration file to initialize all aliases:
 ```
 $ eval "$(/path/to/cmd/dalia aliases)"
 ```
-This line will generate and output an alias command for configured directory in the current terminal session.
+This line will generate and output an alias command for each configured path in the current terminal session.
 It's a good idea to include it in whichever configuration file your shell runs at the start of each session so
 that the aliases are always available.

 ## Customization
-Dalia expects to find its configuration, in a file named `config`, in the directory `~/.dalia`, but
+Dalia expects to find its configuration, in a file named `config`, in the directory `$HOME/.dalia`, but
 that location can be changed by setting the `DALIA_CONFIG_PATH` environment variable to somewhere
 else and putting the `config` file in there instead.